-The U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office, https://cops.usdoj.gov) is pleased to announce that it is seeking applications for funding for the COPS Office FY 2022 Community Policing Development (CPD) program.
-CPD funds are used to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.
+The U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office, https://cops.usdoj.gov) is pleased to announce that it is seeking applications for funding for

-The COPS Office welcomes applications under which one or more entities would carry out the federal award; however, only one entity may be the applicant.
+The COPS Office welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any other entities carrying out the federal award must be identified as proposed subrecipients.
 The applicant must be the entity that would have primary responsibility for carrying out the awards, including administering the funding and managing the entire project.
 The terms and conditions of the federal award are also applicable to subrecipients.